 Verizon can claim ‘state of the art’ technology.
 With work like this, “anything is possible”.

-The concerted effort of AKNAs members is like a rock and resistance from Verizon (and Cablevision) the hill.
-Accordingly, we discarded the rock and launched a neighborhood media campaign in our own interest that we believe is in the entire community’s interest.
+The concerted effort of AKNA members is like a rock and resistance from Verizon (and Cablevision) on the hill.
+Accordingly, we discarded the rock and launched a neighborhood media campaign in our own interest which we believe is in the entire community’s interest.

 We seek the participation of a PSC technology officer.
 We believe that updates documenting our experience may be of use over the next few months or years.
 We look forward to monitoring our combined progress on this issue.

 Audrey Zibelman, Chief Executive Officer Contact: James Denn James.Denn@dps.ny.gov | (518) 474-7080 http://www.dps.ny.gov http://twitter.com/NYSDPS re: 15052/14-C-0370

 In addition to speaking at the formal hearings, members of the public desiring to comment may submit written comments by sending them electronically to the Commission’s secretary at email@example.com or by snail mail to:

 Hon.
 Kathleen H. Burgess, Secretary, Public Service Commission Three Empire State Plaza Albany, New York 12223-1350